 Trust us, you can lose yourself in this incredible world of art, history, storytelling and discovery for hours.
 When you come up for air, you’ll feel inspired, creative and fulfilled from an hour or a day of ‘exploring’.
 Again, it’s a great tool for keeping the little ones occupied with an educational, immersive and entertaining tool.

 You can visit Google Arts and Culture on your laptop or desktop computer.
 Alternatively, you can download the app which has a number of additional and entertaining features.

 3. Go Old School and Use Google Earth.

 Again, Google saves the day.
 Most of us are familiar with Google Earth, no doubt at some point you’ve used it to search for your house.
 But the whole planet is literally at your fingertips.
 Is there somewhere you were planning on visiting but had to cancel or are you in search of your next holiday destination?
 Google Earth’s Street View feature allows you to ‘walk the streets’ of almost anywhere on Earth – the perfect cure for cabin fever.

-A few clicks and zooms and you can find yourself walking through the Maasai Mara or the Serengeti, or staring at panoramic views of Cape Town from Table Mountain, or walking through the ancient Stone Town of Zanzibar.
+A few clicks and zooms, you can find yourself walking through the Maasai Mara or the Serengeti, staring at panoramic views of Cape Town from Table Mountain, or walking through the ancient Stone Town of Zanzibar.
 It does not do Africa justice, but it does give you a taste of its spectacular diversity of landscapes, scenery and beauty.

 We’re bringing Africa to you!

 During the current pandemic of COVID-19, we understand that travel is impossible.
 But, that doesn’t mean you can’t experience a little bit of Africa!
 To help alleviate cabin fever and take you away from home without leaving home, we are providing some diversion.
-Come experience Africa, without travelling to Africa!
+Experience Africa, without travelling to Africa!